Unstructured-IO/unstructured/docs/source/destination_connectors/azure_cognitive_search.rst

 Azure Cognitive Search
 ==========
 Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to an Azure Cognitive Search index.
+To make sure the schema of the index matches the data being written to it, a sample schema json can be found here:

-First you'll need to install the delta table dependencies as shown here.
+First you'll need to install the azure cognitive search dependencies as shown here.

 .. code:: shell

-  pip install "unstructured[delta-table]"
+  pip install "unstructured[azure-cognitive-search]"

 Run Locally
 -----------